BSN Completion Program for the Registered Nurse

 All tuition and fees are subject to change.
 To inquire about financial aid, contact Financial Aid Office at 701-858-3838 or 1-800-777-0750 ext.
 3838.

 The Minot State University Department of Nursing Program has full approval of the North Dakota Board of Nursing.
-In addition, the nursing program is accredited by the National League for Nursing Accrediting Commission.
-Minot State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+In addition, the nursing program is accredited by the Accreditation Commission for Education in Nursing, Inc. Minot State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Sample Nursing Sequence